 One of the great things about granola is most of the ingredients you probably already have.
 Below is a list of ingredients and possible swaps.
 In most cases, if you do not have the exact swap, don't worry about it.
 I am sure you have something in your pantry that would taste great!

 Old Fashioned Rolled Oats: This is one ingredient you must have.
 Always use old-fashioned rolled oats.
-They are not processed and bake correctly.
+They are not processed and baked correctly.

 Almonds: Any nut or seed will work in place of almonds.
 Other options include pistachios, cashews, or sunflower seeds.
 You can also do a combination of nuts and seeds.

 Dried Cherries: For this recipe, I recommend using soft dried fruit.
-In place of cherries, you could use raisins, golden raisins or even cranrasins.
+In place of cherries, you could use raisins, golden raisins or even craisins.

-Olive oil: Many granola's are made with coconut, grape seed, or canola oil.
+Olive oil: Many granolas are made with coconut, grape seed, or canola oil.
 Any light, flavorless oil will work.
-However, if you use a solid oil like coconut, you will need to melt it before blending with the maple syrup.
+However, if you use a solid oil like coconut, you must melt it before blending it with the maple syrup.

 Cinnamon, Vanilla Extract, and Salt: I love the flavor these ingredients add.
-They enhance the overall granola, and I recommend keeping it in the recipe.
+They enhance the overall granola, and I recommend keeping them in the recipe.

 Coating with Chocolate vs. Mixing with Chocolate